tcorbettclark/sql-constructor/README.md

 bit easier by good formatting and layout - reducing the cognitive load.
 Doing this with completely static SQL is possible e.g. with static formatters, but much harder to achieve when programmatically constructing the SQL.
-In my experience one looses the formmating in *both* the generating Python code *and* in the generated SQL.
+In my experience one easily looses the formating in *both* the generating Python code *and* in the generated SQL.
 Ouch.

 This package aims to solve this problem with a particular programming pattern and a small number of utility functions.